rajeshrah22/simple-http/README.md

 # SimpleHttp

 A simple Http server written for learning purposes with C that utilizes the Linux Socket API.
+We will not implement the full HTTP specification; rather, we will implement just enough to get a taste of the Socket API, concurrent programming, and potentially some defensive security measures.

 ## Core Functionality